Grades and Record-Keeping

 The Grades tool in bCourses deserves special mention because it can save you an enormous amount of time, especially in large courses in which grades are based on point accumulation and percentages.
 These systems also keep your grading data backed up and secure.
 Check with your Instructor of Record to see whether this tool will be used in your course and to work out the details.

 The bCourses Assignments tool allows students to submit their work electronically.
-Additionally, bCourses Assignments has SpeedGrader, which makes it possible for the GSI to write comments to the student within the student’s assignment without downloading and re-uploading the file.
+Additionally, bCourses Assignments has SpeedGrader, which makes it possible for the GSI to comment directly on the student’s submission without downloading and re-uploading the file.
+Gradescope can also be used in a similar capacity.

 Another alternative is Google Docs.
 Students can compose their work on their bDrive and then share the final product with you, or you can make comments on a draft.
 This is a safe and secure way to exchange digital copies of assignments that also eliminates the need for downloading and uploading documents.